sburden/website/people.md

 ![Momona Yamagami]({{ site.url }}/images/people/momona_yamagami.jpg){: .pull-left}

 **Momona Yamagami**
 graduated magna cum laude from Rice University with a BS in Bioengineering in 2016.
 Momona's PhD was co-advised by Professor Kat Steele in the mechanical engineering department.
 She is interested in understanding movement impairment and improving rehabilitative technology for images/people with neurologic injury.
-After receiving the PhD in ECE, Momona went to UW CSE as a postdoc.
+After receiving the PhD in ECE, Momona went to UW CSE as a postdoc and then on to Rice ECE as an Assistant Professor.
 <br>
 *links:*
 [website](https://momona-yamagami.github.io/)